MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-cosmosdb.md

 Indexers can connect to a collection using the following connections.

 Avoid port numbers in the endpoint URL.
-If you include the port number, the connection will fail.
+If you include the port number, the connection fails.

 | Full access connection string |
 |-----------------------------------------------|